PatternNerd started for me with a Vision.

 There are also patterns to the way it moves.
 The movement has aspects of geometry to it and I find similar patterns within some sacred geometry artwork I've seen.

 I find perception to be a fascinating subject and decided that posting online might be a good way to meet others that have had unusual "Visions."
 To me this isn't about art, it's more like a fun puzzle it's a topic I find interesting and I enjoy learning more about it.
-If you've experienced any interesting visual quirks, I'd love to hear about them.
-Please comment below, IM me on Facebook or open a HelpDesk Ticket.
+If you've experienced any interesting visual quirks, I'd love to hear about them you can message me on Facebook.

 I don't write much so let me know if you found this interesting or not.
 If you've had any similar experiences or "visions" I'd love to hear about them as well.